-Equally, there should be a bolder approach to closing stations with very low usage and where there is little scope to increase usage, although taking account of social needs, in particular where there is little alternative transport.
-Serious consideration should always be given to improve service levels and station environment before considering closure.
+Equally, there should be a bolder approach to closing stations with very low usage and where there is little scope to increase usage.
+However, serious consideration should always be given to improve service levels and station environment before considering closure.

-It should be acknowledged that the 'usage criteria' for rural stations will be lower than for stations in or closer to urban areas and, also, a rural station will in general generate a higher fare per passenger than an urban stations.
+It should be acknowledged that the 'usage criteria' for rural stations will be lower than for stations in and closer to urban areas and, also, a rural station will in general generate a higher fare per passenger than an urban stations.

-Any new stations will in general have an impact on journey time and this has often been used as an argument not to invest in new stations.
-However, it could the argued that the balance between journey times and access to the network (through new stations) has over the past decade or so swung too much towards reducing journey times and a full open debate should take place on this issue.
+Any new stations will in general have an impact on journey time and this has often been used as an argument against investing in new stations.
+However, we tend to support the view that the balance between journey times and access to the network (through new stations) has over the past decade or so swung too much towards reducing journey times.
+A full open debate should take place on this issue.